huggingface/trl/examples/README.md

 # Summarization Example

 The script in this example show how to train a reward model for summarization, following the OpenAI Learning to Summarize from Human Feedback [paper](https://arxiv.org/abs/2009.01325).
+We've validated that the script can be used to train a small GPT2 to get slightly over 60% validation accuracy, which is aligned with results from the paper.
+The model is [here](https://huggingface.co/Tristan/gpt2_reward_summarization).

 Here's an overview of the files: